External Assessment Panel

 Ifa Kashefi, Ph.D., S.E.

-Assistant General Manager, Permit & Engineering Bureau Chief, Los Angeles Department of Building and Safety
+Development Projects Consultant; Former Chief of the Permit and Engineering Bureau, Los Angeles Department of Building and Safety (LADBS)(ret.)

 - Ph.D. - Civil/Earthquake Engineering, University of Southern California